-Out latest efforts will definitely create a buzz.
-Earlier this year, we partnered with Alvéole, a Montreal based company that installs beehives at businesses and schools across North America.
-On June 2, we officially launched that partnership with the installation of two beehives on the roof of the Embassy.
+In 2020, the Embassy of Canada in Washington, D.C. partnered with Alvéole, a Montreal based company that installs beehives at businesses and schools across North America.
+And on June 2 of last year, we officially launched that partnership with the installation of two beehives on the roof of the Embassy.